AlexandreCarlton/dotfiles/systemd/README.md

 ```

 ## Current setup
-Targets are designed to
+Targets are designed to group up logical units to allow easier dependency tracking.
- - wm.target (aliased to default.target)
+ - window-manager.target
-   - aliased to default.target, so this kicks off everything.
+   - aliased to default.target when enabled, so this kicks off everything.
-   - Wants bspwm and sxhkd
+   - each WM has WantedBy=window-manager.target (so we can swap out other window managers)
  - xorg.target (active as soon as Xorg is ready to accept incoming connections)
    - If you need something that requires Xorg to be launched, include After=xorg.target
    - wants xorg.socket